carlopantax/CI2024_project-work/report.md

 ### Genetic Programming Algorithm

 The function `run_genetic_programming(x, y, population_size, generations, elite_size, max_depth)` implements a Genetic Programming (GP) algorithm to find the best symbolic expression that approximates the data (`x, y`).
 The process occurs in the following phases, repeated for a number equal to the variable `generations`:
-1- Initialization of the population with the Ramped Half-and-Half method, which creates half of the population with trees of depth 2 and half of the population with trees of depth 4;
+- 1.Initialization of the population with the Ramped Half-and-Half method, which creates half of the population with trees of depth 2 and half of the population with trees of depth 4;
-2- calculation of the fitness function for each tree and sorting (`fitness(individual, x, y)`);
+- 2.calculation of the fitness function for each tree and sorting (`fitness(individual, x, y)`);
-3- selection of the best individuals (in a number defined by elite_size) and saving the best tree of the generation in hall_of_fame, which keeps track of the best trees of each generation;
+- 3.selection of the best individuals (in a number defined by elite_size) and saving the best tree of the generation in hall_of_fame, which keeps track of the best trees of each generation;
-4- selection of k random parents and the two individuals with the lowest MSE are chosen (`tournament_selection(population, x, y, k)`);
+- 4.selection of k random parents and the two individuals with the lowest MSE are chosen (`tournament_selection(population, x, y, k)`);
-5- crossover between the two parents (`crossover(parent1, parent2)`);
+- 5.crossover between the two parents (`crossover(parent1, parent2)`);
-6- mutation of the individual (`mutate(individual, mutation_rate)`);
+- 6.mutation of the individual (`mutate(individual, mutation_rate)`);
-7- depth control (`enforce_max_depth(node, max_depth, current_depth)`);
+- 7.depth control (`enforce_max_depth(node, max_depth, current_depth)`);
-8- adding the generated offspring to the initial population;
+- 8.adding the generated offspring to the initial population;

 ![lab4_12](report_images/lab4_12.png)